How to Handle Sales Rejection: Ultimate Guide for B2B Sales

 By using custom proposals, you can emphasize these differentiators clearly.
 Highlight what makes your product stand out and how it can complement or exceed what they’re currently using.

-Best practices for handling rejection in B2B sales
+Best practices for overcoming rejection in B2B sales

 In B2B sales, rejection is part of the journey, but how you handle it makes all the difference.